bww/monotron/docs/series.md

 this request with the same token _after_ having performed it with a different token _will_ increment the series.

-Requires `write:entry` scope in the Account.
+Requires `write:series` scope in the Account.

 ### Example request